astampoulis/website-source/content/index.md

 ![Photo](/myphoto.jpg)
 </span>

 I am a software engineering consultant and programming languages researcher living in New York City.
-In my consulting practice, I support and mentor teams building software designed for software engineers.
-My main areas of focus are programming language design, systems design, technical strategy, and engineering process.
+In my consulting practice, I focus in programming language design, systems design, technical strategy, and engineering mentorship.

 I was previously the Director of Engineering at [Originate NYC](http://www.originate.com/), and a researcher at [MIT](http://plv.csail.mit.edu/) and at [Yale](http://cpsc.yale.edu/).
 You can find some of the things that I've worked on below, or read new posts to this site as [a blog](/blog).

 I dedicate part of my time to finding ways to help with climate crisis mitigation, by supporting organizations working towards this.
-I am presently advising the [US Coalition on Sustainability](https://www.uscoalitiononsustainability.org/), which aims to accelerate progress on achieving the UN's Sustainable Development Goals.
+I am presently advising the [US Coalition on Sustainability](https://www.uscoalitiononsustainability.org/), which aims to accelerate progress on achieving the UN's Sustainable Development Goals; and I am co-creating a course with [Terra.do](https://www.terra.do/) called [Climate Change for Software Engineers](https://www.terra.do/climate-change-for-software-engineers/?utm_medium=social&utm_source=antonis&utm_campaign=network).

 Feel free to [drop me a line]({{< mailto-url >}})!